ThreeSixtyGiving/website/README.rst

 We name logos <something>_slider to show they are to be used for the slider Otherwise we just use a name.

+The slider is managed by the Meta Slider plug-in - accesible via the left hand menu in WP-Admin.
+When a new logo for the slider needs to be added, click ``Add Slide`` and then add the URL to the logo uploaded - this will have a URL in the ``uploads`` folder

 Logos on the Find Data page are stored on the site, but the plugin is used to call them.

 To show a new logo